 What is Dilaudid (hydromorphone) 4mg?

 Dilaudid (hydromorphone) 4mg is an opioid pain medication.
-An opioid is sometimes called a narcotic.
+An opioid sometimes called a narcotic.

-Dilaudid 4mg is used to treat moderate for cancer pain
+Dilaudid 4mg is used for the treatment of moderate cancer pain

 You should not take Dilaudid if you have severe breathing problems, or a blockage in your stomach or intestines.

 Dilaudid 4mg can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
 Never use Dilaudid in larger amounts, or for longer than prescribed.
 Do not crush, break, or open an extended-release pill.
 Swallow it whole to avoid exposure to a potentially fatal dose.

 Dilaudid 4mg may be habit-forming, even at regular doses.
 Take this medicine exactly as prescribed by your doctor.
 Never share the medicine with another person.
 MISUSE OF NARCOTIC PAIN MEDICATION CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.

 Tell your doctor if you are pregnant.
 Dilaudid may cause life-threatening addiction and withdrawal symptoms in a newborn if the mother has taken this medicine during pregnancy.

 Do not drink alcohol.
 Dangerous side effects or death could occur when alcohol is combined with hydromorphone.